 Part of my inspiration was this sweet package I received from Aaryne at the Make it or Buy it blog.
-She went out of her way to wrap everything so carefully and sweetly- in seasonally appropriate colors, even!
+She went out of her way to wrap everything so carefully and thoughtfully- in seasonally appropriate colors, even!
 She sent a box of the beautiful blue Heritage Ball canning jars, which I have been coveting for quite some time.
 She also sent a bag full of red and white party supplies- cute old fashioned straws, plastic cutlery, napkins and paper plates.
 I used most of this in my tablescape, and I loved her idea of making place settings with the cutlery tucked inside the jars.

 Instead of struggling to fit one tablecloth around the center pole of my umbrella table, I decided to use two different scarves, one on each side.
 That’s right, I mixed stripes and plaid and I’m not ashamed.
 The large red metal stars were hanging in my bedroom.
 The black lantern, lighthouse oil lamp and blue star candle tin were found in various places around my deck.